 The University of Kentucky football team fell to Mississippi State 28-22 on Thursday, October 25, 2013

-Brumbaugh has impressive credentials as a player and coach.
-Brumbaugh's most recent BCS stop was a two-year stint at Syracuse University, where he coached the defensive tackles in 2011 and the defensive line in 2010.
+Prior to UK, Brumbaugh's most recent major-college stop was a two-year stint at Syracuse University, where he coached the defensive tackles in 2011 and the defensive line in 2010.
 While with the Orange, Brumbaugh helped guide the team to an 8-5 record his first season and a victory in the 2010 New Era Pinstripe Bowl over Kansas State.

 SU showed drastic improvements in national defensive rankings in 2010 under Brumbaugh, moving from 81st in scoring defense to 17th and 37th in total defense to seventh.
 One of the reasons for the defensive improvements was two-time All-Big East defensive end Chandler Jones, who was drafted 21st overall by the New England Patriots in the 2012 NFL Draft.